princeroy540/encrypto-decrypter-machine/README.md

 Each rotor's ring setting can be changed by clicking on the rotor Reflectors can be swapped by clicking on it
-By opening the front compartment, plugs can be connected on the plugboard Pictures
+By opening the front compartment, plugs can be connected on the plugboard
-Default view
-Screenshot 1

-Plugboard
-Screenshot 2

-Inside rotor compartment
-Screenshot 3

-Lampboard
-Screenshot 4

-Note:
-This web-app was created to be used as a simulator and pair with the Bombe I'm going to create.
-This means I did not design the HTML/graphics for all screens/web deployment.
-The machine should work on all browsers and screen sizes but some graphics (specifically plugboard lines) might appear slightly off.